-Thorough investigation of digital delay technology reveals the unique personalities that these delays possess.
-Delve into DIG’s three digital delay voicings: the early ’80s adaptive delta modulation mode, the mid-’80s 12 bit pulse code modulation mode, and the modern high-resolution 24/96 mode.
+A thorough investigation of digital delay technology reveals the unique personalities that these delays possess.
+Delve into DIG’s three digital delay voicings: the early ’80s adaptive delta modulation mode, the mid-’80s 12-bit pulse code modulation mode, and the modern high-resolution 24/96 mode.
 Multiply these distinct voicings by two and get DIG—your perfect dual delay ally.

 DELAY 1 – The Master Delay - Free-running delay time allows you to easily dial in delays from 20ms to 1.6s with the Time knob or Tap Tempo switch.
 Longer delay times lend themselves to more ambient soundscapes while doubling and slapback effects can be achieved at short delay times.

 DELAY 2 – The Companion Delay - Set the ratio between the two delays with one of five rhythmic subdivisions: triplet, eighth note, dotted eighth note, dotted quarter note, and the golden ratio.
 Don’t want synchronization?
 Engage Free Mode to disable subdivisions and allow Delay 2 to be its own independent, free-running delay.
 Dial in short delay times for chorus/flange sounds to run alongside Delay 1.